Vijaya1987/oic-live-labs/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/create-oda-flow.md

 38. under the **Action** section, add **Action Name** as **No** and in the **Transition To** select **add state** and select the **Send Message** template and name it as **ThankYouMessage**.
 Go to the **Component** tab is opened copy the below message and paste it in the editor.

-         <copy>Thank you for your time.
+          Thank you for your time.
 It was a pleasure to assist you.
 Please feel free to reach out any time you need more assistance with your Purchase Order, until then, Goodbye and takecare!</copy>

 ![askanotherordernumber_noaction](/oic-gen3/cookbooks/erp-cloud-b2b/create-oda-flow/images/askanotherordernumber_noaction.png)